hlaueriksson/conductofcode.io/_posts/2016-07-30-bdd-frameworks-for-dotnet-csharp.md

 The specifications will test the behavior of:

-* Empty vs non empty stack
+* Empty vs nonempty stack
 * `Peek()` and `Pop()` methods
 * `InvalidOperationException`